-ESP.deepSleep(microseconds, mode) will put the chip into deep sleep. mode is one of WAKE_RF_DEFAULT, WAKE_RFCAL, WAKE_NO_RFCAL, WAKE_RF_DISABLED.
-(GPIO16 needs to be tied to

-RST to wake from deepSleep.)
+ESP.deepSleep(microseconds, mode) will put the chip into deep sleep. mode is one of WAKE\RF\DEFAULT, WAKE\RFCAL, WAKE\NO\RFCAL, WAKE\RF\DISABLED.
+(GPIO16 needs to be tied to RST to wake from deepSleep.)
 The chip can sleep for at most ESP.deepSleepMax() microseconds.
-If you implement deep sleep with WAKE_RF_DISABLED and require WiFi functionality on wake up, you will need to implement an additional WAKE RF DEFAULT before WiFi functionality is available.